Minimizing Multimodular Functions and Allocating Capacity in Bike-Sharing Systems: A Discrete Gradient-Descent Algorithm

-Our proof works inductively.
-We begin by showing (Lemma \ref{lemma:const_neighborhood}) that, assuming that the solution in the $z$th iteration minimizes the objective among solutions at dock-move distance at most $z$, the solution found by the algorithm in the $z+1$st iteration is a local optimum among solutions within $S_{z+1}(\vec{d},\vec{b})$.
-In an earlier manuscript, as well as the proceedings version of the paper, we had falsely stated that local optima within $S_z(\vec{d},\vec{b})$ are globally optimal within $S_z(\vec{d},\vec{b})$, i.e., that Lemma~\ref{lemma: neighborhoods} continues to hold in the setting where moves outside of $S_z(\vec{d},\vec{b})$ are infeasible, and immediately derived optimality from that and Lemma \ref{lemma:const_neighborhood}.
-An example by \cite{shioura2018m} shows that this is false: there exist solutions that are locally optimal with respect to our neighborhood structure and $S_z(\vec{d},\vec{b})$, despite not being the best solution in $S_z(\vec{d},\vec{b})$. (\cite{shioura2018m} also provides an alternative proof of correctness for our algorithm).
-Nevertheless, we can use Lemma~\ref{lemma:const_neighborhood} to show the optimality of our algorithm: in Lemma \ref{lemma: iexists} we show that the local optimality of the solution in the $z+1$st iteration, with respect to $S_{z+1}(\vec{d},\vec{b})$, guarantees a structural property.
-Then, in Theorem \ref{thm: koptimal}, we show that this structural property, together with the optimality of the solution in the $z$th iteration and the gradient-descent step, guarantee that the solution found by our algorithm in iteration $z+1$ is globally optimal among solutions in $S_{z+1}(\vec{d},\vec{b})$.
+\begin{theorem} {Initialized at $(\vec{d},\vec{b})$} Algorithm \ref{alg:gradient_descent} finds in {iteration} $r$ an allocation that minimizes the objective among {those at dock-move distance at most equal to $r$}. \end{theorem}

+\emph{Remark}: In an earlier manuscript, as well as the proceedings version of the paper, we had falsely stated that local optima {are globally optimal among allocations with dock-move distance at most~$r$ to~$(\vec{d},\vec{b})$, } i.e., that Lemma~\ref{lemma: neighborhoods} continues to hold in the setting where {allocations at dock-move distance~$r+1$ } are infeasible, and immediately derived optimality from that and Lemma \ref{lemma:const_neighborhood}.
+An example by \cite{shioura2018m} shows that this is false: there exist solutions that are locally optimal with respect to our neighborhood structure and {at dock-move distance at most $r$ to $(\vec{d},\vec{b})$, despite not being globally optimal among the solutions at dock-move distance at most $r$. } \cite{shioura2018m} also provides an alternative proof of correctness for our algorithm.